 Setting goals is the first step to success, so it’s important to know what you’re working towards and properly manage your efforts so you can get there faster.
 Just like everything else, the Zercher squat can work for you if you give it a chance and properly program it into your routine.

-The lift is also a monster in terms of strength training for powerlifting.
-It’s recommended to do 3 to 5 sets of 3 to 5 reps with heavy a load.
+If you're training for strength and power it’s recommended to do 3 to 5 sets of 3 to 5 reps with heavy a load.
 On the other hand, if you’re looking for size, the muscle hypertrophy route is the way for you.
 3 to 5 sets of 5 to 10 reps with moderate to heavy loading, keeping rest periods between 40 and 75 seconds, will help you in looking absolutely jacked in no time.

 What’s another way to truly test your grit?
 How about making the Zercher squat even more difficult.
 If you’re looking for that extra challenge, or just looking to flex next time you’re in the gym (provided you know what you’re doing), feel free to try some variations of the lift.

 Or you can add chains into the mix with the Zercher box squat with chains.
 Since the amount of chain off the floor lengthens as you come to an upright position, the resistance also gets higher and higher.
 This type of lift helps you develop a better lockout strength at the top of the squat.
 Adding the Zercher hold into the mix will guarantee that the tension in the quads will be constant through the entire lift.

 Increasingly loading more stress and tension on the body until it gets stronger is a test of toughness.
-It takes discipline and moxie to reach your lifting goals, and the mind is just as important of an aspect to consider.
+It takes discipline to reach your lifting goals, and the mind is just as important of an aspect to consider.